At ePharmacy we strive to provide complete professional care .By providing us with medical

 when prompted.
 Where no price appears in benefit card field, private prices and freight will apply.

-Patients eligible for SN cards will not be charged for PBS prescriptions (unless
+Patients eligible for Safety Net cards will not be charged for PBS prescriptions (unless

 government surcharges apply).
 These patients will not be charged for postage or handling